Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 - Risk of cross-threading during reassembly

-The Design Innovation: A removable floor plate system revolutionizes maintenance accessibility.
+A removable floor plate system revolutionizes maintenance accessibility.
 Instead of removing the entire extension, users can quickly access springs and followers through an easy-access panel.
 This design allows for rapid field maintenance without tools while maintaining structural integrity.
+Our design is often copied, but never equaled.

 Problem #3: Inexperienced Manufacturing